Advanced Gene-Targeted Cancer Therapies

 The comprehensive strategy of Issels® Integrative Immuno-Oncology includes advanced targeted cancer therapies when indicated and always tailored to the individual patient’s needs.

 Gene-targeted cancer therapies are medications that block the growth and spread of cancerous cells by interfering with specific molecules needed for tumor growth and progression.

-Gene-targeted therapies, although chemical drugs, are not only less harmful to normal cells and less toxic than traditional chemotherapy, but they have also been shown to improve outcomes in patients who qualify for these treatments.
+Targeted therapies, although chemical drugs, are not only less harmful to normal cells and less toxic than traditional chemotherapy, but they have also been shown to improve outcomes in patients who qualify for these treatments.

 Types of Cell Processes that Can Be Targeted and Blocked

 Drugs that selectively modulate estrogen receptors are: